bitqr/chessApp/README.md

 4) Introduce game ending notions
    - Check
-   - Checkmate (no legal move left and the player's in check
+   - Checkmate (no legal move left, and the player's in check
-   - Stalemate (no legal move left and it's the player isn't in check)
+   - Stalemate (no legal move left, and it's the player isn't in check)

 5) Advanced notions
    - Add the move: En-Passant